Home

 Kittinger Jumping from 31km

-Captan Joseph Kittinger jumping from a balloon gondola
+In Project Excelsior, Captan Joseph Kittinger jumped from a

-In 1960 Air Force Captan Joseph Kittinger dived from a balloon that he had flown up to 31km altitude.
+In 1959-1960 the Air Force carried out a series of tests called Project Excelsior, in which Captan Joseph Kittinger dived from balloon gondolas at increasing altitudes, the highest reaching 31km in altitude.
 He nearly reached supersonic speed before releasing his parachute.
 He was testing whether pilots of high altitude aircraft like the U2 spyplane could survive if they had to bail out.

 See First man In Space - Skydiving from the edge of the world - Google Video.

-Could similar jumps from high altitudes and even from orbit become the ultimate extreme sport?
+Similar jumps from even higher altitudes, and perhaps eventually even from orbit, may become the ultimate extreme sport.

 In the 1960's there were several US projects that investigated whether astronauts could rescue themselves from disabled spacecraft by "bailing out" in various types of personal protection outfits.
 These included General Electric's MOOSE (Manned Orbital Operations Safety Equipment) scheme in which the astronaut lay in an injection-seat type of pod with a heat shield and small rocket to initiate re-entry.